Program Proposals

 New Undergraduate and Graduate Program proposals should be submitted a minimum of one year before the hoped-for first cohort start date.
 New Doctoral Program proposals should be submitted a minimum of two years before the hoped-for first cohort start date.

 Effective June 1, 2023: The THECB now requires a Planning Notification to be submitted for the below types of programs before submitting a formal new program request.
 This Planning Notification will be submitted by TWU's THECB Liaison as part of our CIM Program system workflow.
-The THECB will perform a Labor Market Analysis and provide a pre-approval or denial.
-A THECB reply can take up to 90 days.
-The Market analysis will be added to the proposal administratively.
-The proposal will be held in workflow after the V.P. of Curriculum workflow approval step until the THECB pre-approval or denial is received before moving forward.
+The THECB will perform a Labor Market Analysis.
+The THECB Labor Market Analysis reply can take up to 90 days.
+The analysis will be added to the proposal administratively.
+The proposal will be held in workflow after the V.P. of Curriculum workflow approval step until the THECB analysis is received before moving forward.

 Degrees Requiring Planning Notification